AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 plot(pls1_model)
 ```

-Here's how my best models look like in numbers (i. e., the coefficients):
+Here's how my best models look like in numbers (i. e., the coefficients).
+The model of *Rhizophora mangle* is not nearly as good as the one for *Avicennia germinans*.
+I discuss the possible reasons for that in the paper (*spoiler alert:* I needed mora data).

-*Avicennia germinans*:
+*Avicennia germinans* (R-squared = 0.85):

 Model 4 (diameter + height + density + basal area + rel. density)

 LLAg=0.06247 – 0.01566 X1 + 0.00314 X2 - 0.00154 X3 + 0.14053 X4 + 0.17194 X5
 R-squared = 0.85

-*Rhizophora mangle*:
+*Rhizophora mangle* (R-squared = 0.66):

 Model 4 diameter + height + density + basal area + rel. density
 LLRm = −1.9959 + 0.0721 X1 + 0.9180 X2 + 0.0301 X3 - 0.4701 X4 + 0.2119 X5

-R-squared = 0.66
+Cool, huh?
 Once equations like these are obtained, we can **predict** the litterfall production of new sites that contain these two species, as long as we have the same features and species.
 Because I didn't have additional data to use with my models, I created a set of **artificial data** to experiment with my models.
 Here's how I did that: